Definition and Importance of Liability in the Carriage of Perishable Goods

 In contracts for the carriage of perishable goods, the allocation of duties must be explicit so that liability can be determined in the event of spoilage.
 The shipper is generally responsible for the proper preparation of the goods, suitable packaging, clear labeling of temperature requirements, and the provision of technical documentation, such as storage instructions.

-The carrier is responsible for providing appropriate cold-chain vehicles and equipment, for continuously monitoring temperature and humidity, for applying standard loading and unloading procedures, and for reporting any deviations.
+The carrier is responsible for providing appropriate cold-chain vehicles and equipment, continuously monitoring temperature and humidity, applying standard loading and unloading procedures, and reporting any deviations.
 The consignee is obliged to ensure adequate reception facilities and to accept delivery within the agreed time to prevent prolonged storage under unsafe conditions.

 The contract should also specify who is authorized to make decisions in emergency situations and which party bears the costs of alternative measures, such as emergency cold storage.
 This clarity facilitates claims for damages and reduces legal disputes.